 at the Visva- Bharati University

 of which he was the pioneer.
-The youth of the state not only welcomes the season of spring with colours and sweets but also by chanting of hymns and other devotional songs.
-Holika is burnt in the evening as the symbol of the victory of good over evil.
+The people of the state not only welcome the season of spring with colours and sweets but also by chanting of hymns and other devotional songs.
+Holika is also done on the night before Dol Utsav, which is known as Nyara Pora in Bengal.

-in the state of West Bengal, attracts lakhs of tourists from all over the state as well as across the country.
-This day is considered as very auspicious and marks the start of the sowing season for the monsoon crop throughout Eastern India.
-Grand fairs are held throughout the state.
+in Serampore.
+It attracts lakhs of tourists from all over the state as well as across the country.
+This day is considered to be a very auspicious day and it marks the starting of the sowing seaso

-is performed to recreate incidents from the life of Krishna and to commemorate his love for Radha
+' is performed to recreate the incidents from the life of Krishna and to commemorate his love for Radh

 makes the festival of Diwali